TheLittleNestPlayschool/TheLittleNest/docs/21-design-intents.md

 - Will this moment be remembered?
 - Does this strengthen the connection between parent and child?
 - Does it celebrate growth rather than comparison?
+- Will this create a conversation between parent and child?
+- Would this become a treasured memory years from now?

 The best features are often discovered by asking one question: